 According to USEPA (2015) guidance, a four-phase approach should be used to establish whether MNA can be successfully implemented at a given site.
-The phases (also referred to as "steps" or "tiers") include (USEPA 1999, 2007a):
+These four phases (also referred to as "steps" or "tiers") are as follows (USEPA 1999, 2007a):

 - 1. Demonstrate that the extent of groundwater impacts is stable. - 2.
-Determine the mechanisms and rates of attenuation.

-- 3. Determine if the capacity of the aquifer is sufficient to attenuate the mass of constituents in groundwater and that the immobilized constituents are stable and will not remobilize. - 4.
+Determine the mechanisms and rates of attenuation. - 3.
+Determine if the capacity of the aquifer is sufficient to attenuate the mass of constituents in groundwater and that the immobilized constituents are stable and will not remobilize. - 4.
 Design a performance monitoring program based on the mechanisms of attenuation and establish contingency remedies (tailored to site-specific conditions) should MNA not perform adequately.

-Based on MNA case histories for inorganic constituents, MNA timeframes range from a few years to decades (EPRI 2015a).
-Because pond closure activities at the Site are projected to take approximately 8 years, the timeframe for MNA is compatible with the closure period.
+Based on MNA case histories for inorganic constituents, MNA time frames range from a few years to decades (EPRI 2015a).
+Because facility closure activities at the Site are projected to take approximately 8 years, the time frame for MNA is compatible with the closure period.

-Attenuation mechanisms can be placed in two broad categories, physical and chemical.
+Attenuation mechanisms can be placed in two broad categories: physical and chemical.
 Physical mechanisms include dilution, dispersion, flushing, and related processes.
 All constituents are subject to physical attenuation mechanisms, so physical processes should be considered in MNA evaluations.
-In its most recent guidance, USEPA (2015) discourages using dilution and dispersion as primary MNA mechanisms, as these mechanisms disperse contaminant mass rather than immobilize it.
-Further, USEPA (2015) advises that dilution and dispersion may be appropriate as a polishing step (e.g., at the boundaries of a plume, when source control is complete, an active remedy is being used at the Site, and appropriate land use and groundwater controls are in place).
+In its most recent guidance (USEPA 2015), USEPA discourages using dilution and dispersion as primary MNA mechanisms, as these mechanisms disperse contaminant mass rather than immobilize it.
+Further, USEPA advises that dilution and dispersion may be appropriate as a polishing step (e.g., at the boundaries of a plume when source control is complete, an active remedy is being used at the Site, and appropriate land use and groundwater controls are in place; USEPA 2015).